You’ve probably had a parent or teacher ask you, “If your friends jumped off a cliff, would you do it too?”

 Pictured: More fun than Disney World?

-Herd mentality exhibit B: The dot-com bubble
+Herd mentality example B: The dot-com bubble

 Cast your mind back to a simpler time.
 A time of Starter jackets, Jonathan Taylor Thomas, and ska music.
 I’m talking about the 90s.